Learn how SHMAK kits help Canterbury communities monitor stream health, following a workshop where native fish were unexpectedly discovered.

 Target: 80%

-How we are doing: It is planned that applicants to the contestable funds will be surveyed in quarter four.
+How are we doing: It is planned that all applicants to Council’s contestable funds (WAI Fund, Biodiversity Targeted Rate Fund, CWMS Action Plan Fund) will be surveyed in May

 More information